safal808/derivativecalculator/README.md

 6. The result will be displayed along with the input expression and any additional results.
 7. The graph view shows an interactive graph of the function and its derivative (if available).

-## Author

-This derivative calculator was made by Safal.
-You can find me on LinkedIn: [Safal's LinkedIn Profile](https://www.linkedin.com/in/safal808)

 ## License

 This project is licensed under the [MIT License](LICENSE).